Git Installation

 Set to Use Visual Studio Code.

-4. Optional: Skip forward until you can change the initial branch name.
+4. Skip forward until you can change the initial branch name.
 I recommend changing this to main, as master is generally considered dated and is not commonly used anymore.

 Set to 'main' as the initial branch name.